nshkrdotcom/perimeter/docs/PERIMETER_gem_0010.md

 ```
 This code is defensive, hard to read, and mixes validation with business logic.

-## The Solution: The Defensive Boundary Pattern
+## The Solution: The Defensive Perimeter Pattern

 Perimeter allows you to solve this problem elegantly:

 1.  **Define a Contract:** Describe the shape of your data.
-2.  **Guard the Boundary:** Enforce the contract on your public function.
+2.  **Guard the Perimeter:** Enforce the contract on your public function.
 3.  **Write Assertive Code:** Trust the data inside your function.

 ```elixir